alephium/docs/docs/full-node/loading-snapshot.md

 # Explorer database

-[Alephium archive repository](https://archives.alephium.org) is also populated with explorer database snapshots.
+[Alephium Archives repository](https://archives.alephium.org) is also populated with explorer database snapshots.
 The snapshot can be loaded in the postgresql database of the explorer backend at the first run, using the command below:

 ```shell